remedium-ai/remedium-website/src/content/sections/english/our-team.md

 ---
 enable: true # Control the visibility of this section across all pages where it is used
-title: "A Diverse Group of Experienced Professionals"
+title: "An Experienced Group of Health Care Professionals"
 subtitle: "Expert Team"

 cta_btn: